vixitor/template-for-cp/README.md

 # template-for-cp
-algorithms and data structures useful in icic
+algorithms and data structures useful in icpc